astrolabsoftware/fink/docs/user_guide/streaming-out.md

 export KAFKA_HOME=/usr/local/kafka
 ```
 <br>
-We provide a script `fink_kafka` to efficiently manage the Kafka Cluster for Redistribution.
+We provide a script `fink_kafka` to efficiently manage the Kafka Cluster for redistribution.
 The help message shows the available
 services:

 ```plain